 10.6.
 Documentation on methodology

 Methodological documents are published in the Official Statistics Portal section Business structure and finance.
-The methodology Survey on the performance of non-financial enterprises methodology is available only in Lithuanian.
-The metadata on nationally published Structural business statistics indicators is available in Lithuanian and English languages.
+The METHODOLOGY FOR THE STATISTICAL SURVEY ON THE ACTIVITIES OF NONFINANCIAL ENTERPRISES and the metadata on nationally published Structural business statistics indicators are available in Lithuanian and English languages.

 In 2007, a quality management system, conforming to the requirements of the international quality management system standard ISO 9001, was introduced at Statistics Lithuania.
 Main trends in activity of Statistics Lithuania aimed at quality management and continuous development in the institution are established in the Quality Policy.